By Venkata Dikshit @ EtherLabs, Inc.

 In this two-part series, we have covered various Transformer based architectures, highlighting their architectural difference, training objects and other significant aspects.
 These architectures have pushed the limits of text understanding engines and fast heading towards generalized understanding and enabling faster task-specific adaptation through effective pre-training strategies.
 More to come on Language Models, NLP, Geometric Deep Learning, Knowledge Graphs, contextual search and recommendations.
 Stay tuned!!

-Checkout EtherMeet, an AI-enabled video conferencing service for teams who use Slack.
+Checkout EtherMeet, an AI-enabled video conferencing service for teams.

 Sign up at etherlabs.io